-from the which-apparently-law-enforcement-already-knew dept
+from the protections-arbitrarily-applied-to-protect-inland-electronic-devices dept

 The Supreme Court declared in 2014 that law enforcement could no longer perform searches of cellphones incident to arrest without a warrant.
 The exceptions to this ruling are making themselves apparent already.

 The area of the United States where the Constitution does not apply -- while still being fully within the borders of the US -- apparently exempts law enforcement from following this ruling in regards to cellphone searches.
 The Southern District of California has come to the conclusion that border searches are not Fourth Amendment searches and that the government has no need to seek a warrant before searching a cellphone.

 The court notes the Riley decision says one thing but the "border exception" says another.

 Heading in one direction is the Supreme Court’s bright line rule in Riley: law enforcement officers must obtain a warrant to search a cell phone incident to an arrest.
 Heading on a different course is the border search exception.
 The border search exception describes an exception to general Fourth Amendment principles.
 It is the notion that the government may search without a warrant anyone and anything coming across its border to protect its national sovereignty.Balancing the two competing interests in this case, the court ultimately finds the government's national security interest outweighs citizens' privacy interests.
 As it weighs this against cases dealing with more elaborate and lengthy device searches at the border, the court basically finds that if the Fourth Amendment is violated by "cursory" searches of devices, it is only violated a little.